Name: Stephanie Brown

 Why did you decide to pursue planning as a career?

 I had a longstanding love of cities and a strong urban identity as a kid.
 I also grew up in a working class neighborhood and in a church which really had to wrestle with challenges of poverty and hardship.
 Between the two, I have come to know cities as places of tremendous excitement and potential but also extreme poverty and oppression.
-My early move into an explicit political career was unexpected, and while I loved politics and campaigns, I became frustrated how distant and partisan the federal government felt compared with local problems and solutions.
+My early move into an explicit political career was unexpected, and while I loved politics and campaigns, I became frustrated at how distant and partisan the federal government felt compared with local problems and solutions.
 Planning gives me the opportunity to delve into the ground realities of urban neighborhoods while still bringing to bear a high-level strategic approach which considers the interests of an entire city or region.

 What made you decide to come to the GSD?